jsonnet-libs/jsonnet-training-course/lessons/lesson4/lesson.md

 This makes the `withPort()` function available and now teams can set their own port.

 In this example, the backend team has named its privatebin `backend`, this will generate a deployment/service with that name.
-As the name is quite generic, this may cause for conflicts.
+As the name is quite generic, this may cause conflicts.

 ---

 Let's add a suffix to prevent the naming conflict:

-%(example1/lib/privatebin/main.libsonnet)s
+%(example2/lib/privatebin/main.libsonnet)s

 Here we call `super.new()`, this means it will use the `new()` function defined in privatebin.

 The deployment/service will now be suffixed with `-privatebin`, ie. `backend-privatebin`.

-#### Use case: replace [Pentagon](https://github.com/grafana/pentagon) with [External Secrets Operator](https://external-secrets.io/)
+#### Use case: replace Pentagon with External Secrets Operator

 Wrapping libraries is a powerful concept, it can be used to manipulate or even replace whole systems that are used across a code base.